UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/conditions/diabetes/1/README.md

 # Diabetes mellitus

-Code set for any diagnosis of Type I or Type II diabetes mellitus.
+Code set for any diagnosis of diabetes mellitus (type I/type II/other).

 Developed from https://getset.ga.